doc331/Elastic/nginx reverse proxy/README.md

 This nginx reverse proxy settings allows only api key authentication !

+Motivation:

+:small_orange_diamond: - auth. methods basic, bearer token and api key has to brute force prevention

+:small_orange_diamond: - brute force prevention is only availiable with SAML and SSO integration

+:small_orange_diamond: - secure a On-Premise Elastic Stack for Elastic-Agents connecting from anywhere

 Service available:

 :white_check_mark: Sending logs from Elastic-Agent to Elasticsearch Node API /_bulk